Consumer law: What are wills and why should you make one? Are they costly?

 You might harbor certain misconceptions regarding a will.
 A layman like you might think that your heir has to go through a probate if you have a will, which would be too expensive to handle.

-Even if you die without a will, the court is going to distribute your asset.
-Going through a court procedure won't be less expensive nor easy.
-In other words the court process won't be less troublesome than making a will.
+Even if you die without a will, the court is going to distribute your assets.
+Going through a court procedure won't be less expensive or easier just because you don’t have a will.
+Very likely it will be more difficult and expensive.
+In other words, the court process won't be less troublesome than making a will.

-If you have minor children, just in order to secure their future a will is required.
-In case you don’t have a will, then the probate court, in order to secure the share of the property for your children, would set up a conservator ship.
-After the children attain the age of 18, they would get back their property.
-The court won't be bothered whether or not they would be able to handle it.
+If you have minor children, a will is required to secure their future.
+If you don’t have a will, then the probate court, in order to secure your minor children’s property, will set up a conservatorship.
+When the children turn eighteen, they get their property back.